 Despite their early conversion to Catholicism, many Mi'kmaq retained their traditional beliefs.
 Although use of the Mi'kmaq language declined drastically in the 20th century, in recent years the Conne River community has worked valiantly to revive it.

 Conne River Council

 In 1972 the people of Conne River formed an elected band council, and in 1973 the Federation of Newfoundland Indians was formed to work toward Federal recognition of Newfoundland's Mi'kmaq.
 In 1984 the Federal Government recognized the Conne River Mi'kmaq as status Indians under the Indian Act, and in 1987 Conne River was recognized as a status Indian Reserve.

-Although the Conne River Mi'kmaq have yet to have their land claims accepted by the federal or provincial government, the community has become a model of aboriginal enterprise, including, among others, a flourishing aquaculture programme, hunting and fishing lodges, and a logging operation.
+Although the Conne River Mi'kmaq have yet to have their land claims accepted by the federal or provincial government, the community has become a model of Indigenous enterprise, including, among others, a flourishing aquaculture programme, hunting and fishing lodges, and a logging operation.
 In an effort to promote and sustain Mi'kmaq culture, the Miawpukek Band Council sponsors a variety of cultural events and programmes, many of which can be seen on the Miawpukek Web Site.